 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , such as lupus (systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , such as lupus (systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more )

 A high blood sugar level (hyperglycemia)

 A tumor or stroke affecting a part of the basal ganglia called the caudate nucleus

 Paraneoplastic syndromes Paraneoplastic Syndromes Paraneoplastic (associated with cancer—see also Overview of Cancer) syndromes occur when a cancer causes unusual symptoms due to substances that circulate in the bloodstream.
 These substances... read more (symptoms caused by hormones produced by certain types of tumor or by antibodies produced by the immune system in response to the tumor)

 Pregnancy, causing a condition called chorea gravidarum that occurs during the first 3 months of pregnancy but disappears without treatment shortly after women give birth